shogunxam/dualmonitortool/README.txt

 LocalDisk: takes images from specified directory on your local disk.
 Unspalsh: takes images from www.unsplash.com.
 RandomShapes: creates wallpaper from random shapes.

+If you find that no plugins are available, then the chances are that the DWC_*.dll files are all being blocked by Windows.
+To fix this, right click on each of these files in turn, select "Properties", click the 'Unblock' button and then 'OK'.

 DisMon (Beta software)
 ------